-- India is a nation of different races, ethnic backgrounds and religious beliefs.
-The composite and dynamic character of Indian culture is a result of the rich contributions of all these diverse cultural groups over a long period of time.
+India is a nation of different races, ethnic backgrounds, and religious beliefs.
+The composite and dynamic character of Indian culture results from the rich contributions of all these diverse cultural groups over a long period of time.

 Dynamic Nature of Indian Culture

-- The continuity and change in Indian civilization has gone hand in hand while keeping the basic spirit intact through all these transformations.
+The continuity and change in Indian civilization have gone hand in hand while keeping the basic spirit intact through all these transformations.
 It has kept on discarding what was becoming irrelevant in the modern age.

-- The vastness of the country and variation in its physical and climatic features is an obvious reason for the variety
+The vastness of the country and the variation in its physical and climatic features are obvious reasons for the variety.

-- India is home to many religions of the world like Hinduism, Jainism, Buddhism and Sikhism
+India is home to many world religions, like Hinduism, Jainism, Buddhism, and Sikhism.

-- Variety in our culture is due to the intermingling among various ethnic groups.
-Various ethnic groups like Iranians, Greeks, Kushanas (Central Asia), Shakas (From Centra Asia invaded Afganistan, Pakistan & North West India), Hunas (Himalayan Tribes), Arabs, Turks, Mughals and Europeans also came to India, settled here and intermixed with the local population.
+Variety in our culture is due to the intermingling among various ethnic groups.
+Various ethnic groups like Iranians, Greeks, Kushanas (Central Asia), Shakas (from Central Asia invaded Afghanistan, Pakistan, and North West India), Hunas (Himalayan Tribes), Arabs, Turks, Mughals, and Europeans also came to India, settled here, and intermixed with the local population.

-- The people belonging to other cultures brought their cultural habits, thoughts and ideas, which got amalgamated into the existing
+The people from other cultures brought their cultural habits, thoughts, and ideas, which were amalgamated into the existing culture.

-- Cultural exchange between different regions is also prominent in India.
-Bhangra dance of Punjab or the Pongal of Tamil Nadu or the Bihu dance of Assam, all celebrates after a good harvest of crops.
+Cultural exchange between different regions is also prominent in India.
+The Bhangra dance of Punjab, the Pongal of Tamil Nadu, or the Bihu dance of Assam all celebrate a good harvest of crops.

 Secular Outlook of Indian Culture

-- The secular character of Indian culture is a result of the intermingling of people belonging to diverse cultural groups over a long period of time.
-Hindus, Muslims, Christians, Sikhs, Buddhists, Jains, Parsees (followers of Iranian prophet Zoroaster) and Jews live in India.
+The secular character of Indian culture results from intermingling people belonging to diverse cultural groups over a long period of time.
+Hindus, Muslims, Christians, Sikhs, Buddhists, Jains, Parsees (followers of the Iranian prophet Zoroaster), and Jews live in India.

-- In the Western context development of secularism meant complete separation of the church and the state.
-In India secularism is taken as a more positive concept to cope with the complex social structure in the country with a view to protecting the interests of all, particularly the minorities.
+In the Western context, the development of secularism meant the complete separation of the church and the state.
+In India, secularism is taken as a more positive concept to cope with the complex social structure in the country and protect the interests of all, particularly the minorities.

-- India is a land of spirituality however the developments of materialistic and non-materialistic culture have been going on alongside.
+India is a land of spirituality; however, materialistic and non-materialistic cultural developments have continued.

-- The Harappan civilization was an urban one.
-It had a systematic town planning, an elaborate drainage system, profound knowledge of mathematics, weights and measures, and a well placed system of external trade.
-Harappans travelled across the seas to trade with the Sumerians.
+The Harappan civilization was an urban one.
+It had systematic town planning, an elaborate drainage system, profound knowledge of mathematics, weights, and measures, and a well-placed external trade system.
+Harappans traveled across the seas to trade with the Sumerians.

-- In philosophical thought even atheistic thinking developed and grew in India.
-For example, Jainism and Buddhism are silent about the existence of God, yet they flourish side by side of Hinduism.
+In philosophical thought, even atheistic thinking developed and grew in India.
+For example, Jainism and Buddhism are silent about the existence of God, yet they flourish side by side with Hinduism.

-- Therefore each person may have some things in common with another, but may be vastly different in some other aspects.
-For example, except belief, forms of worship and rituals, may differ vastly.
+Therefore, each person may have some things in common with another but may be vastly different in some other aspects.
+For example, except for belief, worship and rituals may differ vastly.

 Cultural Influences in India

-- There are at least three significant influences on our culture.
+There are at least three significant influences on Indian culture.
 They are:

-- Popular culture which is the product of mass media is another unifying factor.
+Popular culture, the product of mass media, is another unifying factor.
 The impact of films has been tremendous.
 Radio and television also reshape images and attitudes.
 Their hold on us is undeniable.
 Modern media has promoted issues that are of both traditional and public interest.